dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Code Quality**

-In this data science project, tools like a Security Linter, Code Formatting, Type Checking, and Code Linting are essential for ensuring code quality and robustness.
-These tools help identify and mitigate security vulnerabilities, maintain consistent coding styles, enforce type safety, and detect potential errors or issues early in the development process, ultimately enhancing the reliability and maintainability of the project.
+In this data science project, a Security Linter, Code Formatting, Type Checking, and Code Linting are essential for ensuring code quality and robustness.
+These help identify and mitigate security vulnerabilities, maintain consistent coding styles, enforce type safety, and detect potential errors or issues early in the development process, ultimately enhancing the reliability and maintainability of the project.

 <div align="center">